Last Updated: 10 February 2021

 Do I have to wear a face mask?

-The rules around face masks have changed.
+The rules around face masks keep changing.
 You can find the current rules here.

-You must now wear a mask in a number of places including:
+You must still wear a mask in a number of places including:

 - On public transport